Novahq-net/NHQHeartbeatDll/README.md

 ### `Heartbeat` *(default: 1)*
 When active and hosting, a periodic heartbeat is sent to the lobby server with your server's information, allowing it to be listed on the NovaHQ lobby.
 Other than your IP and port, no personal information is sent.
 The heartbeat only sends generic server information like server name, player names, player count, map, game mode, etc.

-> When Heartbeat is enabled, NWU player validation is disabled making it possible for players that have not authenticated with NovaWorld to join your game.
+> When Heartbeat is enabled, NWU player validation is disabled, making it possible for players who have not authenticated with NovaWorld to join your game.
 If you do not want alternate lobby players to join your lobby, you must disable the heartbeat.

 ### `AntiSysDump` *(default: 1)*
 Enables crash guards that prevent known game engine sysdumps.
 Protects against crashes caused by corrupt GImage pointers, invalid material pointers during map cycling, and other rendering issues.
 Works with or without BypassNWU.